IBM/secrets-manager-node-sdk/README.md

 const iamAuthenticator = getAuthenticatorFromEnvironment('SECRETS_MANAGER_API');
 ```

-To learn more about the Authenticators and how to use them with your services, see [the detailed documentation](#).
+To learn more about the Authenticators and how to use them with your services, see [the detailed documentation](https://github.com/IBM/node-sdk-core/blob/master/AUTHENTICATION.md).

 ## Using the SDK
-### Basic Usage
+### Basic Usage and Examples

-All methods return a Promise that either resolves with the response from the service or rejects with an Error.
+- All methods return a Promise that either resolves with the response from the service or rejects with an Error.
 The response contains the body, the headers, the status code, and the status text.
+If using async/await, use try/catch for handling errors.

+- Use the `serviceUrl` parameter to pass the URL of your Secrets Manager to `IbmCloudSecretsManagerApiV1`.

+#### Example
+Creating an instance of the Secrets Manager API and then using it to create and retrieve a secret.
 ```js
 const IbmCloudSecretsManagerApiV1 =  require('@ibm-cloud/secrets-manager/ibm-cloud-secrets-manager-api/v1');
 const { IamAuthenticator } = require('@ibm-cloud/secrets-manager/auth');